 8. Keep messaging consistent

 AI tools synthesize what the web says about a brand, not just what the brand says about itself.
-Consistent positioning across your own pages, third-party reviews, industry directories and social profiles reduces the risk of AI tools generating inaccurate or conflicting descriptions.
+Consistency across your own pages, third-party reviews, industry directories and social profiles’ll reduce the risk of AI tools generating inaccurate or conflicting descriptions.
 Respond to reviews, correct factual errors in public profiles and treat brand clarity as an ongoing maintenance task.

 How do you measure AI visibility?

 Measurement starts with four metrics: mentions (your brand named in an AI answer without a link), citations (a linked reference to your page), position (how prominently your brand appears within the answer) and sentiment (whether the description is positive, neutral or negative).
-Tracking all four gives a clearer picture than click data alone.
+You’ll get a clearer picture than click data alone when you’re tracking all four together.

 Prompts fall into three intent categories worth tracking separately: research prompts (definition and overview queries), comparison prompts (your brand vs alternatives) and evaluation prompts (specific feature or use-case questions).
-Monitoring all three shows where you are visible and where competitors dominate.
+Monitoring all three shows where you’re visible and where competitors dominate.

 Use Search Console for Google-side movement

 Google includes traffic from AI features in Search Console’s Web reporting.
-You can track page and query movement for pages that target AI-heavy prompts, even if Search Console does not always label every AI surface the way SEOs would like.
+You can track page and query movement for pages that target AI-heavy prompts, even if Search Console doesn’t always label every AI surface the way SEOs would like.

 Track ChatGPT referrals in analytics

 OpenAI says publishers can track referral traffic from ChatGPT when they allow OAI-SearchBot.
-If the crawler is allowed and the content is public, watch whether meaningful referral traffic appears over time.
+If the crawler’s allowed and the content is public, watch whether meaningful referral traffic appears over time.
 That traffic is a practical proxy for ChatGPT citation frequency.

 Run a fixed prompt set manually